-Your LANCOM Router base station has numerous security functions.
+Your LANCOM device has numerous security functions.
 You find in this chapter all information needed for an optimal protection of the base station.

 7.1 Security for the Wireless LAN

 Reflecting on Wireless LANs often entails substantial doubts concerning security.
 Many people suppose that abuse of data transmitted via radio links is relatively simple.